ProzorroUKR/openprocurement.api/docs/source/tutorial.rst

 `201 Created` response code and `Location` header confirm second document was uploaded.

+Now let's set document language and add a new title_en and description_en

+.. include:: tutorial/tender-contract-patch-document.http
+    :code:

 Let's see the list of all added contract documents:

 .. include:: tutorial/tender-contract-get-documents-again.http
-    :code:

-Now let's change document language and add a new title_en and description_en

-.. include:: tutorial/tender-contract-patch-document.http
     :code:

 Let's see the contract: